CMPUT 201: Practical Programming Methodology (Fall 2024, all sections)

 Recommended readings / References: T. H. Cormen, C. E. Leiserson, R. L. Rivest, and C. Stein (2009).
 "Introduction to Algorithms (Third Edition)".
 The MIT Press.

-Lecture & Lab Schedule (sign in eClass for announcements, course discussion, quizzes, lab exercises, sample exams, etc.):
+Lecture & Lab Schedule (sign in eClass for announcements, course discussion, quizzes, lab exercises and assignment, sample exams, etc.):

 Week Date Lecture Topics